rosell-dk/connect-4/README.md

 - Let the players choose their colors
 - Choose input method for players
 - 3 player game (n player)
+- The required connections to win can now be tweaked

 ## Other ideas